Home Buyer Due Diligence Lawyers: Calgary, Alberta

 Mold, air quality and asbestos can impact your health.
 Mold can also cause serious structural damage to your home.
 Because home inspectors perform a visual inspection of your home, sometimes these health hazards are missed.
 Home buyer due diligence may include additional work.

 You and your home inspector should pay attention to any spotting on the walls or floors, a leaky roof, water seepage and water stains as this could indicate the presence of mold or water damage.
 Your home inspector should be able to check for any material containing asbestos.

 Sometimes, your home inspection contract usually does not include testing for asbestos, mold and air quality.
+Recently lead in drinking water pipes made the news and people want due diligence around that issue.
 If these are important issues to you, you can get further inspections done to confirm if these health hazards are present in your home.